ssbc/ssb-index-feeds-spec/README.md

 ```

 Assuming one wants to do partial replication of a subset of a feed,
-first one looks in derived feeds in ones network to see if any has a
+first one looks in claim feeds in ones network to see if any has a
 high enough trust rating (FIXME: define) to be used.
 If not, if a
 connection is establed with another peer that support [subset
 replication] and is trusted (FIXME: define) then use that to get the